jdcloudcom/en/documentation/Developer-Tools/CodeDeploy/Introduction/Features.md

 Link to Load Balancer

-You can configure and link to Load Balancer and its backend service and implement automatic picking and access of traffic in the process of deployment to secure uninterrupted service.
+The association to Load Balancer and its backend service can be configured.
+During the deployment, automatically obtaining and accessing traffic are implemented.

 **Multiple Deployment Sources**